masona7x/y2mp3/README.md

 📦 Requirements

+OPTIONAL - There is a Dockerfile included in the root of the project folder if you would like to containerize this app

 Python 3.x must be installed on your system.

 You need the yt-dlp package to handle downloading and converting.